jupyter/nbdime/docs/source/cli.rst

 .. warning::
     The `-web` variants will start up a local, unsecured server.
-    If the port used by this server is accessible to others users (which is commonly the case in HPC setups) the content of the diffed/merged notebook will be accessibly by other users.
+    If the port used by this server is accessible to other users (which is commonly the case in HPC setups) the content of the diffed/merged notebook will be accessibly by other users.